I am in a state of seasonal confusion. On the one hand, I never want summer to end. On the other, PUMPKIN PECAN COBBLER.

 It’s definitely the caramel sauce.

-When you pull the Pumpkin Pecan Cobbler out of the oven, it won’t look like much at first.
+When you pull the cobbler out of the oven, it won’t look like much at first.
 Yes, it will be golden.
 Yes, your house will smell like a tantalizing cross between a cinnamon bun, a roasted nut stand, and caramelized sugar.

-The best part of this Pumpkin Pecan Cobbler, however, can’t been seen from the outside.
+The best part of this cobbler, however, can’t been seen from the outside.
 It’s the surprise you’ll find when you dig your spoon through the sticky pumpkin cake layer to reveal what’s underneath.

 In the oven, the hot water and sugar bubble and combine into a rich, hot caramel sauce, and the airy pumpkin cobbler batter rises to the top.
 When I dug through the pumpkin layer to reveal the sweet caramel below, it honestly felt like magic!